microsoft/AL-Go/Scenarios/settings.md

-Write-Host "Deployment Type (CD or Release): $($parameters.type)" Write-Host "Apps to deploy: $($parameters.apps)" Write-Host "Environment Name: $($parameters.EnvironmentName)"
+Write-Host "Deployment Type (CD or Release): $($parameters.type)" Write-Host "Apps to deploy: $($parameters.apps)" Write-Host "Environment Type: $($parameters.EnvironmentType)" Write-Host "Environment Name: $($parameters.EnvironmentName)"
 ```

-**Note:** You can also create one script to override all deployment functionality, by creating a script called DeployTo.ps1 in the .github folder.
+**Note:** You can also create one script to override all deployment functionality, by creating a script called Deploy.ps1 in the .github folder.

 Here are the parameters to use in your custom script: